-While Philip Morris Latvia SIA retained its lead of the competitive landscape and gained share in 2020, offering favourites such as Marlboro and L&M. Second-placed player, Baltic Sales Network Sia – the official representative of Japan Tobacco Inc – continued to gain share, due to the strong and stable positions of Winston and LD, both in the mid-priced segment, the largest price band in Latvian cigarettes.
+Philip Morris Latvia SIA retained its lead of the competitive landscape and gained share in 2020, offering favourites such as Marlboro and L&M. Second-placed player, Baltic Sales Network Sia, the official representative of Japan Tobacco Inc, also continued to gain share due to the strong and stable positions of Winston and LD, with Winston being the favoured brand in the country.

-Discover the latest market trends and uncover sources of future market growth for the Cigarettes industry in Latvia with research from Euromonitor's team of in-country analysts – experts by industry and geographic specialisation.
+Understand the latest market trends and future growth opportunities for the Cigarettes industry in Latvia with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

-If you're in the Cigarettes industry in Latvia, our research will save you time and money while empowering you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.
+If you're in the Cigarettes industry in Latvia, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

-This industry report originates from Passport, our Tobacco market research database.
+This report originates from Passport, our Cigarettes research and analysis database.